mheder/transcripttool/README.md

 ## Acknowledgements

 I would like to give thanks to the entire [DECRYPT](https://de-crypt.org/) team for their continuous support and feedback!
 Developing TranscriptTool would not have been possible without them!
-I am especially thankful to: Beáta Megyesi and Mihály Héder for their mentoring; Jialuo Chen and Mohamed Ali Souibgui for their contribution with image processing algorithms; Ingrid Eliasson and Nikolina Milioni for their thorough user testing; Alicia Fornés, Bernhard Esslinger, Nils Kopal, Michelle Waldispühl, Benedek Láng, George Lasry, Crina Tudor, Vasily Mikhalev, and Eva Pettersson for their helpful feedback;finally, thanks be to Jesus Christ!
+I am especially thankful to: Beáta Megyesi and Mihály Héder for their mentoring; Jialuo Chen and Mohamed Ali Souibgui for their contribution with image processing algorithms; Ingrid Eliasson and Nikolina Milioni for their thorough user testing; Alicia Fornés, Bernhard Esslinger, Nils Kopal, Michelle Waldispühl, Benedek Láng, George Lasry, Crina Tudor, Vasily Mikhalev, and Eva Pettersson for their helpful feedback; finally, thanks be to Jesus Christ!

 ## Cipher/Alphabet Support